MR-Suryajith/Platronix/README.md

-# BuildMart: A Construction Material E-Commerce Site
+# PLATRONIX: A Construction Material E-Commerce Site

-BuildMart is an online platform that connects construction professionals with reliable suppliers of building materials.
-Whether you need cement, bricks, steel, or wood, you can find the best deals and quality products on BuildMart.
+Platronix is an online platform that connects construction professionals with reliable suppliers of building materials.
+Whether you need cement, bricks, steel, or wood, you can find the best deals and quality products on Platronix.
 You can also browse through various categories, compare prices, and place orders with ease.

 ## Table of Contents
 - Features